Old Baneshwor, Kathmandu, Nepal

 To help speed up the registration:

 Remember, patience is key.
-While it’s natural to want to start operations quickly, a thorough registration process helps ensure your NGO’s long-term legitimacy and effectiveness.
+While it’s natural to want to start operations quickly, a thorough registration process helps ensure ngo registration process in nepal.

 What are the Costs of NGO Registration?